rails/weblog/_posts/2019-11-17-this-week-in-rails-rails-6-0-1-database-connection-improvements-and-more.markdown

 date: 2019-11-17
 ---

 Hey there!
-This is [Daniel] bringing you the latest new in Rails.
+This is [Daniel] bringing you the latest news in Rails.
 I am writing from [RubyConf] in Nashville, so come find me and say hello if you are here too!